Step-by-Step Guide: How to Update Your Aadhaar Card DOB

 Common Confusion: Aadhaar Update Fees

-It is commonly assumed that updating Aadhaar details is always free
+Many commonly assume that updating Aadhaar details is always free

 While initial Aadhaar enrolment is free, demographic updates like DOB changes at an enrolment centre usually incur a nominal fee of Rs 50 as of 2026.